mander39/TFT-Overlay/README.md

-# TFT Overlay Minimalistic Fork by mander39 (orignal by J2GKaze)
+# TFT Overlay Minimalistic Fork by mander39 (forked from J2GKaze's build)

 ## How to use:
   -  Download the code and run tftoverlay.exe in bin